 I sent the Release document to my uncle and it helped trigger a memory.

 The pieces of the puzzle were beginning to find their place.
 Charlie and Vern had known each other since back in the 1930s.
 Before Henrietta and he moved the business to Chicago in 1954, Case Construction Company was based in Long Beach.
-Charlie and Dorothy lived in Long Beach at least some of the time, and perhaps that is where Henrietta first got to know Ralph.
+Charlie and his wife lived in Long Beach at least some of the time, and perhaps that is where Henrietta first got to know their son, Ralph.

-Ralph’s mother, Dorothy, was remarried in 1960 to James N. Riley.
+Ralph’s wife, Dorothy, was remarried in 1960 to James N. Riley.
 They lived in South Pasadena with her sons, and her husband was a successful mechanical engineer.
 Dorothy passed away in 2007.

 I don’t know if Henrietta ever shared her poem with the Clapp family.
 I thought, ‘If someone wrote a poem like that about my father I’d want to see it.’